The ratio of the length of rode to the water depth is known as the scope.

 |Boat Size||0- 14 feet 1,000 lbs||14-20 feet 5000 lbs||20-30 feet 11,000 lbs||30-35 feet 15,000 lbs||35-40 feet 20,000 lbs||40-45 feet 40,000 lbs||45-50 feet 50,000 lbs||50-60 feet 60,000 lbs||60-70 feet 70,000 lbs||70-90 feet 110,000 lbs|

-It’s recommended that an average cruising boat carries at least 300 feet of chain, which will allow for 10:1 scope in 25 feet of water (5 feet allotted for freeboard height).
+When sizing your chain remember that it’s recommended for an average cruising boat carry at least 300 feet of chain.
+This will allow for 10:1 scope in 25 feet of water (5 feet allotted for freeboard height).

-This set up will ensure that most of the time you are anchored on chain and reduce the likelyhood of rode failure.
+This set up will ensure that most of the time you are anchored on chain and will reduce the likelihood of rode failure.